-- Leaving home: No restriction on reasons to leave home but stay safe. - ⚠ Public gatherings: Up to 100 people can gather outdoors from any number of households (infants under 12 months not counted in the cap) - ⚠ Visitors to the home: Up to 30 visitors per day (infants under 12 months not counted in the cap).
+- Leaving home: No restriction on reasons to leave home but stay safe. - ▲ Public gatherings: Up to 200 people can gather outdoors from any number of households (infants under 12 months not counted in the cap) - ▲ Visitors to the home: Up to 100 visitors per day (infants under 12 months not counted in the cap).
 Visitors may be from any number of households, together or separately.
-Front and back yards are considered part of the home. - ▲ Face Masks: Must be carried at all times and must be worn at all times where social distancing cannot be maintained.
-Mandatory when inside retail stores where the indoor space is 2,000 square metres or more such as shopping centres, retail stores inside shopping centres, department stores, electronics stores, furniture stores, or hardware stores, when travelling on public transport or when travelling in a commercial passenger vehicle or tour vehicle, when visiting a hospital, when visiting or working in a care facility (unless a lawful exemption applies).
+Front and back yards are considered part of the home. - A Face Masks: Must be carried at all times and must be worn at all times where social distancing cannot be maintained.
+Masks are no longer required to be worn in retail settings, but remain mandatory when travelling on public transport or when travelling in a commercial passenger vehicle or tour vehicle, when visiting a hospital, when visiting or working in a care facility (unless a lawful exemption applies).
 A person who is awaiting the results of a COVID-19 test or experiencing any symptoms of COVID-19 must wear a face covering.
-Any person diagnosed or suspected of having COVID-19, or who is a close contact of someone diagnosed with COVID-19, must wear a face covering if leaving home/accommodation for a permitted reason, such as medical care - ♠ Weddings and Funerals: No maximum attendee caps indoors or outdoors, but: - A density quotient of 1 person per 2 sqm applies when using electronic record keeping of attendees (see p5). - A density quotient of 1 person per 4 sqm applies when if electronic record keeping is not used. - A cap of 30 people applies if the wedding or funeral is being held at a private residence. - Religious gatherings and ceremonies: A density quotient of 1 person per 2 sqm applies
+Any person diagnosed or suspected of having COVID-19, or who is a close contact of someone diagnosed with COVID-19, must wear a face covering if leaving home/accommodation for a permitted reason, such as medical care - Weddings and Funerals: No maximum attendee caps indoors or outdoors, but: - No maximum attendee caps indoors or outdoors - Record keeping requirements as per where the wedding or funeral is held (see Religious Gatherings and Ceremonies below). - A cap of 100 people applies if the wedding or funeral is being held at a private residence. - ▲ Religious gatherings and ceremonies: Density quotient of 1 per 2sqm applies.
+Venues must now use electronic record keeping through the Services Vic app